Zephalon/ImageDownsampler/README.md

 ### Advanced

-To analyse large images or only the nessesary parts you can retrieve the image data first and analyse portions of it seperatly.
-The function also accepts raw canvas data instead of an image element.
+ImageDownsampler accepts raw canvas data instead of an image element.
+To analyse large images or only the necessary parts you can retrieve the imagedata first and analyse portions of it seperatly.

 ```html
    var image = new Image();